-Join Brian Bradley for an in-depth discussion in this video Creating the table splash: Part one, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Creating the table splash: Part one, part of Learning Particle Flow in 3ds Max 2013.

 Having placed all of the required deflectors in our scene, time now to make…use of them and start creating some of the splash effects that we are wanting.…Specifically here the interaction we would…expect to see between our rainfall particles…and the water that would theoretically be pooling a little on our table surface.…We are focusing on the table effect first as…it is probably the easiest of the splash options…to both set up and test.…And, of course, once we have it in place, we can then use its…setup as the basis for the other splash events that we will be creating.…